Martiless/flawlesscooking/README.md

 ### User Goals:

-This website is designed to allow users make enquiries about kids cooking classes.
-It also allows the user to download a sample recipe so they can get an idea of the kinds of skills their kids will learn in the class.
+This website is designed for a fictional cooking school based in Cork, Ireland.
+The target aduience are parents of kids aged 6 years to 12 years who are showing an interest in cooking and baking.
+Including a enquiry form which allows parents to contact the school regarding the classes.
+There is also a page that includes an easy recipe that parents can try out at home with their kids before committing to the classes.

 ### Owners Goals:

 The goals for this site is as follows:
-* To provide information to users about kids cookery classes in Cork
+* To provide information to users about kids cookery classes in Cork.
-* To allow users to make enquiries about classes
-* To provide users with a downloadable sample recipe
+* To provide users with a downloadable sample recipe.
-* To allow users gain some information about the teacher
+* To allow users gain some information about the teacher.
+* Gain more students to the school.
+* Invite enquires from parents with children interested in cooking.
+* To provide easy to follow recipes that parents can do at home with their kids.

 ### Features:

-* A navigation bar that allows users to go between the 3 pages of the site on each page
-* A footer with clickable links to social media site.
-* An enquiry form to allow users make enquires about the classes straight from the Home page
-* A downloadable recipes for users to save to their desktops/tablets/mobile devices

 ## Wireframe:
 The wireframe was created using Balsamic and consists of 3 pages, Home, Recipe and About.